 public override void Input0_ProcessInputRow(Input0Buffer Row) { /* * Add your code here */ string name = Row.FirstName + " " + Row.LastName; Row.FullName = FirstLetterUppercase(name); } // Function to Convert the First Character to UpperCase private string FirstLetterUppercase(string name) { // Check whether String is empty. if (string.IsNullOrEmpty(name)) { return string.Empty; } // Converting First Character to Upper Case. return char.ToUpper(name[0]) + name.Substring(1); }

-STEP 10: Once you finished editing the Script, Please close the main.cs file.
-Next, drag the OLE DB Destinations, and join the script component Output Arrow to this new OLE DB Destination
+STEP 10: After editing the Script, Please close the main.cs file.
+Next, drag the OLE DB Destinations and join the script component Output Arrow to this new OLE DB Destination.

-STEP 11: Double click on OLE DB Destination and select the OLE DB Connection manager that you already created.
-Here we are selecting the [SSIS Script Component as Transformation] table present in the [SSIS Tutorials] Database.
+STEP 11: Double click on OLE DB Destination and select the OLE DB Connection manager you already created.
+Here, we select the SSIS Script Component as Transformation table in the Database.

 Click OK to finish creating our Package.

-From the above screenshot, you can observe that our SSIS Script Component as Transformation Package has executed successfully.
-Let’s open the SQL Server Management Studio and write the following query to view the data
+The above screenshot shows that our SSIS Script Component as Transformation Package was executed successfully.
+Let’s open the Management Studio and write the following query to view the data.

 OUTPUT